How to Plan for and Merge Two or More websites

 Finally, consolidating multiple sites into one can be the ideal, but it can also be complex and time consuming.
 With the right strategy, and an experienced web team, it can be accomplished within 6 to 12 months depending on the size of the project.

-Tell It to Me Straight: Should I Consolidate?
+Tell It to Me Straight: Should I Consider Merging Websites?

-Consolidating multiple websites into one is not a trend.
-Even though you might see others in the niche do it, it is not what you might call a mass migration.
+Merging websites is not just a trend—it’s a strategic decision that can bring significant benefits when executed correctly.
+While some organizations consolidate their sites due to branding shifts, others do it to improve content efficiency and SEO rankings.
 That said, there are several narrowly defined reasons when it could be to your advantage to consolidate.
-We discussed the pros and cons of website consolidation earlier and you can also read what our insights on what is content strategy and why it is important.
+We discussed the pros and cons of website consolidation earlier, and you can also read our insights on what content strategy is and why it is important.

 Because there’s no “one size fits all” answer to this question, we suggest discussing a particular set of website consolidations with our subject experts in the field.
 Reach out!